A new male grooming range of products from award-winning male celebrity hairdresser, Adee Phelan.

 One of the most respected names in male hairdressing, Adee has run hairdressing seminars across Europe and the US, so has a high number of barbers and hairdressing professionals who may be interested in stocking SKNHEAD products.

 We intend to be a brand that grows through word-of-mouth.
-Crowdfunding is a very attractive proposition for us because it means we can empower our investors to start spreading the word from day one.
+Crowdfunding is a very attractive proposition for us because it means we can empower our investors to start spreading the word from day one, helping to keep the margins low and the potential profits high.

 Use of proceeds